The robots meta tag and X-Robots-Tag made clear

 Combined indexing and serving rules

-• <meta name=”robots” content=”all”/><meta name=”robots” content=”noindex, follow”/> means that the robot will choose noindex and the page text won’t be indexed, but it will follow and crawl the links.
+- <meta name=”robots” content=”all”/><meta name=”robots” content=”noindex, follow”/> means that the robot will choose noindex and the page text won’t be indexed, but it will follow and crawl the links.

-• <meta name=”robots” content=”all”/><meta name=”robots” content=”noarchive”/> means that all instructions will be considered.
+- <meta name=”robots” content=”all”/><meta name=”robots” content=”noarchive”/> means that all instructions will be considered.
 The text and links will be indexed while links leading to a page’s copy won’t be.

-• <meta name=”robots” content=”max-snippet:20, max-image-preview:large”> means that the text snippet will contain no more than 20 characters, and a large image preview will be used.
+- <meta name=”robots” content=”max-snippet:20, max-image-preview:large”> means that the text snippet will contain no more than 20 characters, and a large image preview will be used.

-<meta name="googlebot" content="noindex, nofollow">
+<meta name="googlebot" content="noindex, nofollow"> <meta name="googlebot-news" content="nofollow">

-The robots meta tag: syntax and utilization
+The robots meta tag: Syntax and utilization

-As we’ve said before, the robots meta tag is inserted into the page’s HTML code and contains information for search bots.
+The robots meta tag is inserted into the page’s HTML code and contains information for search bots.
 It’s placed in the <head> section of the HTML document and has two obligatory attributes: name and content.
 When simplified, it looks like this:

 <meta name="robots" content="noindex" />